computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Dropbox/readme.md

 ## Load Balancer (LB)

-- Between Clients and BLock servers.
+- Between Clients and Block servers.
 - Between Clients and Metadata servers.
 - Initially, a simple Round Robin approach can be adopted.
   - If a server is dead, LB will take it out of the rotation and will stop sending any traffic to it.
   - Issues:
     - Won’t take server load into consideration.
   - Solution:
-    - A more intelligent LB solution can be placed that periodically queries backend server about their load and adjusts traffic based on that
+    - A more intelligent LB solution can be placed that periodically queries backend server about their load and accordingly adjusts traffic.

 ## Security, Permissions and File Sharing